 British actors use those words often on American television, and they are never bleeped out.
 I don’t know if these words are censored on English broadcasts or whether or not they are as strict or puritanical as our own media watchdogs.
 The whole point and cleverness of puns is the fact that many words have multiple meanings.
 Many jokes and riddles employ puns to provide the humor and punchlines.

-So I ask again, how can certain words be taboo?
-Is it a human need always to have some words that should not be uttered by anybody?
+Why should certain words be taboo?
+It seems to be a human need always to have some words that should not be uttered by anybody?
 Freedom of speech is supposed to be one of our most-cherished Constitutional rights.
 The standards change from time to time, too, whereas certain words that are deemed unmentionable eventually become allowed and then are replaced with others that we can’t use.
 Language and its words are in the public domain.
 There should not be any word that we are not allowed to see in print or hear uttered.
 With virtually every human concept and situation, there is always more than one way to express it.

 Which brings me back to pointless and hypocritical censorship.
 It’s not so much what you say, it’s how you express it.
 “Seinfeld” did a very clever and funny episode one season about masturbation, and they didn’t say a single bad word (not even the word masturbation itself) or make even a clarifying gesture, but with carefully chosen words, we knew exactly what they were talking about.